floooh/oryol/doc/unit_testing.md

 * populate the 'unittests' directory with C++ files with the actual tests.
 Each C++ file can contain several tests, and there can be any number of files in the 'unittests' directory
-* a minimal sucessful test looks like this:
+* a minimal successful test looks like this:

 ```cpp
     //------------------------------------------------------------------------------